mrcljx/js-routes/README.markdown

 =
 JSRoutes will convert *named* Rails routes to a JavaScript object.
 It uses an enable method that should be called when your app boots up.

 JSRoutes is completely untested beyond development in Safari.
-Neither the Ruby nor the JavaScript is currently guaranteed to work.
-It will, someday.
-Just not today.
+Neither the Ruby nor the JavaScript is currently guaranteed to work (but it seems to).

 Installation
 -
-In your RAILS_ROOT, run:

-`ruby script/plugin install git://github.com/flipsasser/js-routes.git`
+In RAILS_ROOT/config/environment.rb, add a gem requirement:

+	config.gem 'js-routes', :source => 'http://gemcutter.org'

+... then run:

+	rake gems:install

 Usage
 -
 Add an initializer in config/initializers named routes.rb.
-Call `JSRoutes.enable` from that initializer.

-`enable` accepts a hash of options, all optional:
+Call `JSRoutes.enable` from that initializer. `enable` accepts a hash of options, all optional:

-	:global - String; the name to give the router object in JavaScript.
+	:global - String; the name to give the global router object in JavaScript.
 Defaults to 'Router' :minify - Boolean; whether or not to minify the JavaScript getting written.
 Defaults to 'true' when Rails is in production :path - String; the file path (relative to RAILS_ROOT/public) in which to store the Router code.
 Defaults to '/javascripts/router.js'
 	:append - Boolean; whether or not to append the routing code to the bottom of an existing JavaScript file.
+Adding :append => true will reduce your server requests by including the Router code in your JavaScript application.

 Example
 -